+39 329 448 3644 firstname.lastname@example.org +39 389 59 75 184

 Sant’Angelo Castle – Rome

-Castel Sant Angelo – Private tour in Rome
+Castel Sant Angelo – Private tour of the ancient Rome

 The Tiber is dominated by the impressive Mole of Hadrian, built at the behest of the Emperor, probably designed by him and conceived as his personal mausoleum and tomb.
 Begun in about 123 AD and finished a year after the death of the Emperor by Antoninus Pius, it became the burial place of the Roman emperors up to Caracalla.
 To reach the mausoleum Hadrian had a bridge specially built opposite the entrance to the majestic building.
 The mausoleum was in the form of a square at whose corners there were statuary groups.
 Today the corners of the massive structure are reinforced by bastions erected in the course of the 16th century on the Pope’s wishes, and there are monuments which increase the security and isolation of the mausoleum, which had the appearance of a small fortified village.
 The tour of the museum inside includes superb cycles of frescoes from the School of Raphael, such as the frieze by Perin del Vaga recounting the tale of Cupid and Psyche, from 1545-1547, and the frescoes of the apartment of Pope Paul III which are attributed to the young Pellegrino Tibaldi.